eyalhaimovich/Concious-Grocery-Shopping/README.md

         Use Json for inventory storage
     NEXT TASKS:
         Eyal:
-        Add quantity variable for Food Item
-            --If food id already in list when added, increase quantity instead --If food removed, remove from quantity if quantity > 1 Get inventory saved into Json and retrived out of it --Run upon start and whenever inventory_foods = [] list changes --Make sure inventory_foods list is always aligned with Json file Reminders for expiration dates. change colors for when expired/expiring in Inventory Listbox.
+        Add quantity variable for Food Item -- DONE --If food id already in list when added, increase quantity instead --If food removed, remove from quantity if quantity > 1 Get inventory saved into Json and retrived out of it -- DONE --Run upon start and whenever inventory_foods = [] list changes --Make sure inventory_foods list is always aligned with Json file Reminders for expiration dates. change colors for when expired/expiring in Inventory Listbox.